TheWatcher/twscript/docs/TWTrapPhysStateCtrl.md

-# TWTrapPhysStateControl
+# TWTrapPhysStateCtrl

-TWTrapPhysStateControl provides direct control over the location, orientation, velocity, and rotational velocity of objects in Thief 2.
+TWTrapPhysStateCtrl provides direct control over the location, orientation, velocity, and rotational velocity of objects in Thief 2.
 Note that this script provides a means to set the physics state values, but the game may ignore these values in some situations, and any changes you make will be subsequently subject